sul-dlss-labs/ksr/policing.md

         <p>We have worked with and/or at the Supreme Court of the Philippines, the Special Court for Sierra Leone, the Special Panels for Serious Crimes in Timor-Leste, the Extraordinary Chambers in the Courts of Cambodia, the International Criminal Tribunals for Former Yugoslavia and Rwanda, and the International Criminal Court.</p>
         <h3>ACLU Northern California</h3>
         <p>We make sure that Constitutional rights - to free speech, to privacy, to due process - don't just exist on paper, but also in practice." <a href="https://www.aclunc.org/home">https://www.aclunc.org/home</a></p>
+        <h3>Police Training Manuals</h3>
+        <p>The first SRT dataset consists of 460 California Law Enforcement Agency Policy and Training Manuals: <a href="https://www.eff.org/sb978-Apr2021">https://www.eff.org/sb978-Apr2021</a>.
+These police manuals are publicly accessible through our Digital Repository to a comma delimited .csv file containing the name, agency type, city, county, and URLs at <a href="https://purl.stanford.edu/yf700bp8218">https://purl.stanford.edu/yf700bp8218</a>.
+This collection is valuable for data mining, tracking reforms and epowering civilians to identify police misconduct as expressed in their written procedures.
+The SRT’s police collection is being duplicated by Howard University’s Law Library which is just one of our partners at HBCUs (Historically Black Colleges and Universities).</p>
     </div>
 </div>